 Increased shortness of breath.

-If you are constipated and you are having nausea and vomiting, call the Gyn/Onc RN triage line/After Hours line at
+If you are constipated and have nausea and vomiting, call the Gyn/Onc RN triage line/After Hours line at: (608) 263-1548.

 After hours and weekends, the clinic number will connect you with the paging operator.
 Ask for the gynecology resident on call.
 Give your name and phone number with the area code.
 The doctor will call you back.